dislovemartin/SolnAI-agents/streambuzz-agent/README.md

 All in all, StreamBuzz is the ultimate **companion and chat moderator** for YouTube Live Streamers.
 Think of it as your chat butler. ☕

-Note, for the Live Agent Studio, the transformers package had to be removed because it made the container way too large.
+Note, for the autogen_studio, the transformers package had to be removed because it made the container way too large.
 User message classification has been configured in a slightly different way that might not be as powerful as the original implementation but the agent still functions the same!

 ---